 As a student at Cardiff Met I felt I was pushed to my best creative potential.
 I was always being challenged which is what I needed!
 In the second year I had the chance to do work experience which was a brilliant opportunity to see how professional artists and creative businesses function.
 As a student it opened up lots of doors for me and I got to work with four different creative businesses which really helped me understand what I should be putting into place to get to that position.
 All my tutors at university were extremely helpful and I always felt comfortable putting forward my ideas and concepts.

-My favorite part of the Ceramics course was how free you could be with all the materials and processes!
+My favourite part of the Ceramics course was how free you could be with all the materials and processes!
 I would do endless glaze testing trying out as many glaze colours as possible!
 This experimenting was crucial for the second year when understanding the material of clay was key.

 Who do you admire in your creative field?